 We live in shared rented apartments because it helps us save money, why not do that with our travels as well?
 Yes, traveling solo has its own experience, but traveling with a group of people, ideally, your friends, can create a uniquely enjoyable experience as well, and it might also become easier on your wallet if you can split the bills among everyone.
 The per-unit cost of travel might get cut down this way.
 It’s not always the case, but it’s worth researching.

-One of the most expensive aspects of any travel plans is where you stay.
+One of the most expensive aspects of any travel plan is where you stay.
 If you travel like a typical tourist with the mindset of taking a break from your routine life and having a lavish time, you will go for a nice fancy hotel room to stay in.
-But if traveling is your passion and hobby and you want to travel on a budget and have a more authentic travel experience, then you can opt for hostel rooms and Airbnb's where you live with a local person or family at their house.
+But if traveling is your passion and hobby and you want to travel on a budget and have a more authentic travel experience, then you can opt for hostel rooms and Airbnb’s where you live with a local person or family at their house.
 This will save you a lot of money and give you a richer travel experience.

 The Internet and Social Media have brought the world together, or so they say.
 Why not take advantage of that?
 You can connect with anyone from anywhere in the world using the Internet.
 You can make friends on the other side of the planet with ease, as long as you are good at socializing.
 Instead of staying in hotels and hostels and Airbnb with strangers, why not stay with your friends?
 You can find groups, forums, and meet new people from the destinations you want to travel to in the future, and become good friends with them.
-You can learn about their culture, local lifestyle through your new friends, and when you do get the opportunity to travel, your friends would be glad to host you, and you can finally get to meet them and spend quality time in a foreign land with your penpal.
+You can learn about their culture and local lifestyle through your new friends, and when you get the opportunity to travel, your friends would be glad to host you, and you can finally get to meet them and spend quality time in a foreign land with your penpal.
 This would give you a lot more authentic travel experience and would also be significantly easier on your budget.

 Booking cabs and other local travel options can still become quite expensive based on your travel plans, how much distance you intend to cover.
-This can be avoided by hitchhiking i.e. walk by the side of the road and ask for a ride from every vehicle passing by and hope someone is altruistic enough to give you a ride.
+This can be avoided by hitchhiking, i.e., walking by the side of the road and asking for a ride from every vehicle passing by and hoping someone is altruistic enough to give you a ride.
 This is a risky option for most people, but for some it means going with the flow, exploring the world moment by moment instead of having everything planned, being spontaneous, and that has its thrill.
 Planning everything out can help you budget well, but exploring a foreign world with and without a map is very different.
 For some people, it’s a lot more enjoyable to wander through your trips without any solid plans, without any maps, just reacting to whatever moment presents itself.
 For others, not having a map is a source of anxiety and feeling lost.
 Choose what works best for you, and be willing to explore options that make you uncomfortable.